soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-gamedev-journey.md

 * Too many people who don't respect the creatives/artists/designers/content creators.
 * Did I mention all the tech people?
 When I look around and find more than half the folks around are ex-Google, ex-Amazon, it makes me very afraid.
 They walk in and often all they can see are inefficiencies--not the exploration that happens underneath beautiful outcomes, but just countable inputs and outputs.

-## Here's where the adventure forks
+## Here's where our adventure forks

-If the "what drives me" block of text bores you and the "worst" block of text desribes you, then:
+If the "what drives me" block of text bores you and the "worst" block of text describes you, then:
 * I recommend reading something like Blood, Sweat, and Pixels by Jason Schreier to see if that appeals to you.
-* Also, it sounds like you get bored very easily--if that's the case, I don't think the games industry is for you right now.
+* Also, it sounds like you get bored very easily--if that's the case, I don't think anything I say will resonate.
 Be interested in life!
 Find the thing that excites you and spend time doing it--I believe in you!
 * If you're unwilling to do that, or that book bores you, then I recommend you follow gamedev influencers on LinkedIn instead of reaching out to me; I'm simply not the droid you're looking for.

 If the "what drives me" block of text resonates and you've "GOTTA GET IN THERE"...
 I still don't know if I can help you, but you're certainly welcome to read on and ask me followup questions if you have any.